Ovation Awards: Writing/Composition

-2021 Ceremony and Aftermath
+2021 ceremony and aftermath

-The 2021 awards ceremony featured several prominent mistakes taken as slights on marginalized communities.
+The 2021 awards ceremony, due to the COVID shutdown, was virtual and disorganized and featured several prominent mistakes taken as slights on marginalized communities.
 The ceremony did not provide an interpreter for the deaf, despite requests from nominated Deaf West Theatre.
-During the ceremony, actress Jully Lee's first name was mispronounced and she was misidentified with a photograph of a different Asian American actress.
+During the ceremony, actress Jully Lee's first name was mispronounced, and she was misidentified with a photograph of a different Asian American actress.
+Two white actors were incorrectly pictured with two other white actors.
 Two other nominees of color were also incorrectly pictured, with photos of their white costars displayed instead.

 In response, over forty participating theatre companies revoked their membership in the LA Stage Alliance, citing the organization's disenfranchisement of Asian Americans and Pacific Islanders (AAPI) as well as people of color (BIPOC) from the Los Angeles theatre community.
 The Alliance, facing existing financial and organizational difficulties, initially released plans for institutional reform before deciding to disband altogether.